Barry Kay Awards

 This prestigious Award recognizes Professor Kay’s national and international research contributions to the field of allergy and asthma, which have inspired so many young Allergists and Chest Physicians.

 There are six categories for this Award – Basic Science, Adult Allergy, Paediatric Allergy, Primary Care, Allied Health and Undergraduate.
-The 2017 winners for each category are listed below.
-To read a summary of the Award-winning abstracts, please click here.
-To read the abstracts in full, please download the list of 2017 accepted abstracts:
+The 2018 winners for each category are listed below.
+To read the abstracts in full, please download the 2018 abstracts:

 Category: Adult Clinical